Underwood-Inc/strixun-stream-suite/__╠═══ PANDA_CORE ═══╣__/02_ARCHITECTURE/CONTROL_PANEL_ARCHITECTURE.md

 # Control Panel Architecture & Modularization Guide

-> **Complete architecture documentation for the control panel and modularization strategy**

 This document explains the architecture of `control_panel.html` and provides guidance for splitting it into modular components.

----

 ## Current Structure (v3.0)